Make your own DIY wood signs by following this step by step tutorial!

-I did not want to spend much money since it’s just a laundry room but I wanted it to be a place where I liked going in to (I know that’s a hard task, right??).
-Make sure to check out the full post on my farmhouse laundry room makeover for all the details.
+I didn’t want to spend much money since it’s just a laundry room but I wanted it to be a place where I liked going in to (I know that’s a hard task, right??).

-If you have been following me for a while you know I love to make things instead of spending money and of course, that meant I needed to make one of my DIY wood signs to add some character to the laundry room.
+One of the last things on the list was a little decor for the small laundry room.
+And if you have been following me for a while you know I love to make things instead of spending money and of course, that meant I needed to make one of my DIY wood signs to add some character to the laundry room.

 So, today I have a step by step DIY wood signs tutorial with a lot of pictures and also a free SVG laundry cut file!

-Materials for Laundry DIY Wood Signs:
+Materials for Cricut Laundry Signs

 Disclosure: This post may contain affiliate links from Amazon. and/or Walmart.
 I receive a small commission at no cost to you when you make a purchase using my link.